This article was updated and republished on Feb 23, 2022.

 If you are curious about cold compression therapy: is it better and why?
 Continue reading to find out!

 The basic truth is that different types of cold compresses are recommended for different types of pain.
 For example, a simple bag of ice might be recommended if you accidentally twisted your ankle.
 A cool washcloth might be recommended if you are experiencing painful eye allergies.
 And, for something more serious like a major knee injury or surgery, an at-home cold therapy machine or regular visits to a cryotherapy clinic can expedite the recovery process.

 No matter what form the cold compress takes, the reason why they are so beneficial is pretty much the same across the board.
 Basically, pain occurs in the body when there is inflammation.
 While inflammation is the body’s natural way to try to protect a part of the body that it sees as at-risk for injury or infection, inflammation can also delay actual healing.

 So, cold compresses are able to expedite healing and pain by reducing inflammation.
 If you are interested in creating a cold compress at home, here are some easy steps.

 How to get a cold compress

 There are some cold compresses you can get at your local pharmacy.
-There are also some fantastic companies that offer specialized cold compresses for people who are recovering from major surgery.
+There are also some fantastic companies that offer specialized cold compresses and cold therapy units for people who are recovering from major surgery.
 With that being said, if you are simply looking for something quick and easy, you can make your very own cold compress with a few simple steps:

 - Find a clean, sealable bag